-KraneShares Dynamic Emerging Markets Strategy ETF (the "Fund")
+KraneShares Dynamic Emerging Markets Strategy ETF KraneShares Rockefeller Ocean Engagement ETF KraneShares MSCI All China Index ETF (each, a "Fund")

-Supplement dated January 4, 2024 to the currently effective Summary Prospectus, Statutory Prospectus (together, the "Prospectus") and Statement of Additional Information, as each may be supplemented, for the Fund
+Supplement dated May 5, 2025 to the currently effective Summary Prospectus, Statutory Prospectus and Statement of Additional Information as each may be supplemented or amended, for each Fund

-This supplement provides new and additional information beyond that contained in the Prospectus and Statement of Additional Information and should be read in conjunction with the Prospectus and Statement of Additional Information dated August 23, 2023.
+This supplement provides new and additional information beyond that contained in each Fund's currently effective Summary Prospectus and Statutory Prospectus (together, the "Prospectus") and Statement of Additional Information.

+This supplement should be read in conjunction with each Fund's Prospectus dated August 1, 2024, and Statement of Additional Information dated August 1, 2024, as each may be supplemented or amended for each Fund.